 Student Email

 Your SCCCD Student Email is the primary method the college uses to send you essential information.
 Check your email daily as email is the primary way the college will communicate with you.
-Access your Student Email by logging in to your My Portal account and open Student Email in the Apps Catalog.
+Access your Student Email by logging in to your My Portal account and opening Student Email in the Apps Catalog.

 Voter Registration